fbpx

 Start your last day on Isla Isabela by heading towards the Sierra Negra Volcano – one of the Galapagos’ most active volcanoes and the world's second-largest crater!
 Weather permitting, you’ll take a challenging hike of around 17 km up the rocky mountain.
 After, make your way back to town for some free time to curl up with a book, soak your tired muscles or venture down to the water for a relaxing swim before dinner.

 Jump aboard a private speedboat this morning and head to Isla Santa Cruz.
 When you arrive, leave your bags at the hotel and head to the Santa Cruz Highlands.
-Your first stop is a local farm, where giant tortoises roam the grounds.
-Here, you’ll have a cooking class with an expert chef who will teach you how to make the famed encebollado – a local soup considered one of the best in the world!
-This hearty dish uses slow-cooked albacore tuna and a Savoury broth made of onions, cilantro and spices.
+Your first stop is a local farm, where giant tortoises roam the grounds freely.
+Here, you’ll meet with an expert chef for a cooking class to make the famed encebollado – a local tuna soup that’s widely considered one of the best in the world!
+This hearty dish uses slow-cooked albacore tuna and a savoury broth made of onions, cilantro and spices.
 The dish is traditionally served with yuca (a starchy root vegetable) and garnished with lime and green onions.
-Enjoy the fruits (or soups) of your labour for lunch, then spend some time wandering the grounds with the slow-paced residents.
-After lunch, you’ll visit an organic sugar cane farm run by a local family for a trapiche tour (a sugar cane mill used in artisanal sugar production).
-See how the family harvests and processes sugar cane as well as cacao and how it really is a community effort.
+Enjoy the soups of your labour for lunch, then wander the grounds with the slow-paced residents.
+After lunch, you’ll visit an organic sugar cane farm run by a local family for a tour of their trapiche (a sugar cane mill used in artisanal sugar production).
+See how the family harvests and processes sugar cane and cacao and how they work with the local community.

 Take a morning walk in Tortuga Bay after breakfast.
 Along the way, keep an eye out for eagle rays, sea turtles and blue-footed boobies.
-After returning to town for lunch, you’ll pass through a local fish market on the way to The Galapagos Conservancy.
-Here, they help protect the Galapagos' unique biodiversity.
+Later, you’ll head to the local fish market for a dose of local life on the way to The Galapagos Conservancy, who help protect the Galapagos' unique biodiversity.
 Learn how The Intrepid Foundation supports the Galapagos Conservancy Women in Sustainable Entrepreneurship (WISE) program, which provides critical capital for sustainability initiatives and builds the entrepreneurial capacity of Galapagos women.
-After, head to the Charles Darwin Research Station – an international non-profit organization that’s dedicated to the scientific research and conservation of the archipelago’s environment and biodiversity.
+After, head to the Charles Darwin Research Station – an international non-profit organisation that’s dedicated to the scientific research and conservation of the archipelago’s environment and biodiversity.

 Say goodbye to the glorious Galapagos today and return to Quito by plane, with a brief touchdown en route in Guayaquil.
 Arrive in Quito for a free afternoon and evening.
 As gorgeous as the islands were, perhaps take advantage of the cosmopolitan food and bar scene in Quito and treat yourself to a nice meal.

 Transfer to the airport and board your flight to lofty Cusco.
 The next stage of your adventure begins with a welcome meeting at 2 pm to welcome any new travellers joining you.
-After the meeting, get acquainted with this charming city's intriguing blend of Inca and Spanish culture on a guided walking tour with your leader.
-Check out some of Cusco's main attractions, as well as its lesser-known sights such as the Qoricancha temple, San Pedro market, the main square, the 12-Angled Stone, Regocijo Square and San Blas Square.
-End the walking tour with a visit to the Chocolate Museum where you will sample hot chocolate made from local beans.
-There’s also a small store where you can shop handicrafts and artisanal chocolate products.
-Don't miss the opportunity to sample mate de coca (coca tea) while here.
+After, get acquainted with the city and its intriguing blend of cultures on a leader-led walking tour.
+Check out some of Cusco's main attractions, as well as its lesser-known sights, such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
+In the evening visit Casa Intrepid for your trek briefing, then you are free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 This morning, drive through the Sacred Valley.
 Known as Wilcamayo to the Incas, the valley has been a source of livelihood for the locals for hundreds of years.
 You’ll see maize crops covering the terraced walls and the sacred river beneath.
 Stop for lunch in a local community, where you'll also get the chance to learn about their traditional lifestyle and maybe wrap your tongue around a few words of the Quechua language.
 If it’s market day, you'll have time to browse the local handicrafts on offer, such as beads and ponchos.
-Then, visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
-As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
-Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and continue your journey to Ollantaytambo.
-Check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.
+Then, visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
+Enjoy a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
+Continue your journey to Ollantaytambo,opt to check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.

 Depending on the travel arrangements you made before the trip, during the next four days you’ll be either hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
 All routes visit Machu Picchu.
 While away from Cusco, the bulk of your luggage will be stored at your hotel.
 If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
 Your team of porters will carry these bags for you, together with the food and equipment for the trail.
 You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
 If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.
 Route 1 Inca Trail Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
 Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
 On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
 In the evening, unwind at the campsite with a nourishing meal prepared by your cook.
 Route 2 Quarry Trail Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
 From here, you’ll head to the small community near Qory Song’o (Golden Heart) hill, where you’ll climb to the top for the incredible views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
 There are also several sacred tombs in the area, protected by the locals, which you can explore with your leader and even see some of the original structures crafted from wood and leather.
 These remains have never been seen by travellers before, so you can be a part of this exclusive experience.
 Carry on to the Perolniyoc Cascade lookout, where you can stop for some snacks and photos.
 Arrive at the campsite, 3700 m above sea level, around lunchtime.
 After, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
 Route 3 Cusco: After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
 Pisac is well known for its market.
 Here you’ll have the opportunity to shop for souvenirs and perhaps try some local empanadas.
 Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market, where you have the option to buy some local favourites for a picnic tomorrow.